Pittsburgh Pirates

 I’m so proud of my little Bucaroo…

-The kids also get cool Pirates stuff like a bedroom sign and parrot blanket with the paid membership.
+The kids also get cool Pirates stuff like a Pirates cap and drawstring bag with the paid membership.
 They’ll treasure it forever.

 It’s more popular than it looks.
 I was early.